Take Down Launches December 1st!

 November is NaNoWriMo or National Novel Writing Month.
 In 2017 after a rough patch where I couldn't write because the story I'd been working on suddenly hit too close to home emotionally, my mum and a friend both directed me to a post about NaNoWriMo and when another emotional event kicked me while I was down, I stood up and determinedly took to my laptop.
 I had one thought in my head, one premise (and if you can guess it after reading my book go you!
 I'd love to hear your impressions), I had no idea where my story would go, but I was going to smash my word count out of the writer's park.
 Two weeks I sat at my computer, day, night, it became quite blurry except for the children interrupting me occasionally (my oldest son became good at the takeaway run for dinner).
 I wrote 60,000 words in what I'll now refer to as my raw draft and my plotting out stage.

 I pitched my story to a trade publisher who loved the idea after I'd done a year of revisions on that draft.
-What a boost to my confidence, even though in the end she turned me down because my story doesn't fit into the guidelines - It's a little longer than the 'average' romantic suspense book, and yeah I could have cut it down, but I like it how it is, my beta readers like it how it is, my editors liked it, and in fact after the professional developmental edit I put it through it came out longer because of the suggested additional scenes.
-So yes it's long, but that's how the story goes people.
-I love a good long book and a lengthy series even more, so yes there are also many more books to come.
+What a boost to my confidence, even though in the end she turned me down because my story doesn't fit into the guidelines - It's a little longer than the 'average' book and it turned out to be a thriller rather than romantic suspense.

 Take Down will be released wide, meaning it will be available through all major online book retailers, and thanks to Draft2Digital, I have a UBL or Universal Book Link, which means I can give you this one link HERE and it will automatically send you to a landing page where you can choose your preferred retailer.
 How cool is that?
 Actually you can click on any of the purple Take Down highlighted areas in this post and go to the sellers too.
 How easy is that?
 If your retailer isn't available yet, it will be soon, they just take a day or two to upload.